My Plantiful Cooking

 ✨Variations/optional add-ins

-Banana - If you are not a fan of bananas, you can replace it with ⅓ cup of applesauce.
-Make sure to use unsweetened ones, or your pancakes might turn out to be too sweet.
+Substitute for banana - If you are not a fan of bananas, you can replace them with ⅓ cup of applesauce.
+Make sure to use unsweetened ones, or your pancakes might be too sweet.

 You could also substitute it with ⅓ cup of mashed sweet potato or pumpkin puree.
 However, you might have to increase the amount of milk used by a few tablespoons, as they tend to be drier than mashed bananas.

-Blueberries - Or, you could add some blueberries to make blueberry banana pancakes!
-Use up to ¼ cup, either fresh or frozen.
+Blueberry pancakes - You could add blueberries to make blueberry banana pancakes!
+Use up to ¼ cups, either fresh or frozen.

 A plate of pancakes topped with blueberries and bananas served with a fork.